 Phycocyanin - a marine anticancer agent

-Phycocyanin, a protein derived from marine cyanobacteria, marine organisms, seaweeds, and algae, has significant anti-cancer properties as well as anti-oxidative properties, anti-inflammatory activity, immune enhancement function, and liver and kidney protection effects.
+Phycocyanin, a protein derived from marine organisms, seaweeds, algae and cyanobacteria, has significant anti-cancer properties as well as anti-oxidative properties, anti-inflammatory activity, immune enhancement abilities, and liver and kidney protection effects.

-While Phycocyanin is toxic to cancer cells, it is non-toxic to healthy cells (2).
-It is derived from algae such as chlorella or spirulina and is itself highly nutritious.
+While phycocyanin is toxic to cancer cells, it is non-toxic to healthy cells (2).
+It may also be derived from algae such as chlorella or spirulina and is itself highly nutritious.

-Phycocyanin is a photosynthetic protein which can capture light energy effectively.
-It cooperates with chlorophyll and algae boosting their oxygen and helping them absorb light energy.
+Phycocyanin (PC) is a photosynthetic peptide, a piece of protein - a phycobiliprotein - which can capture light energy effectively.
+In nature, it 'cooperates' with chlorophyll and algae, boosting their oxygen and helping them absorb light energy even at depth.
+It has not surprisingly been shown to be a radiosensitising agent, with effects via inhibiting the inflammatory Cox-2 pathway (9).

-Phycocyanin belongs to the phycobiliprotein (PBP) family, characterised by a deep and intense blue color.
-Phycobiliproteins can be divided into three categories: phycoerythrin (red), phycocyanin (blue), and allophycocyanin (bluish green).
-Phycocyanin is approved by the FDA as a blue food colouring.
+Phycocyanin belongs to the deep and intense blue group capturing red and orange light and is safe to consume being already approved by the FDA as a blue food colouring.

 Phycocyanin has numerous benefits, as shown in research: